 ON THEATER.
 LONDON: METHUEN, 1964:

-its Difficulties" (1927): "The essential point of the epic theatre
+Difficulties" (1927): "The essential point of the epic theatre is perhaps

-is perhaps that it appeals less to the feelings than to the spectator's
+that it appeals less to the feelings than to the spectator's reason.
+Instead

-"The irrationality of opera lies in the fact that rational elements are
+of opera lies in the fact that rational elements are employed, solid reality

 "The modern theater is the epic